cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~
 struct {
-    opaque context<0..2^8-1>;
     opaque data<0..2^16-1>;
     opaque pkS<0..2^16-1>;
 } RegistrationResponse;
 ~~~

-context
-: An opaque string matching the context provided in the corresponding registration request, or empty string if one was not provided.

 data
 : An encoded element in the OPRF group.
 See {{I-D.irtf-cfrg-voprf}} for a